Loyalty programs

 Benefits for discount promotions

-• Use the price from the field — uses a price from a custom product field.
-The price can be multiplied by a specified factor, for example 0.75 for a 25% discount;
+- Use the price from the field — uses a price from a custom product field.
+This price can be multiplied by a specified factor, for example 0.75 for a 25% discount;

 Benefits for points promotions

-• Discount in points — a discount issued in points, as a specified amount, percentage, or fixed number of points.
+- Discount in points — a discount issued in points in a specified amount or percentage of the product price, or a fixed number of points.
 You can limit the number of discounted items per order;

-• Display templated text — passes text with the order, supporting variables and emoji;
+- Display templated text — passes text with the order;

-• Award points from a custom field — credits points from a custom product field, or accrues a fixed number of points per currency unit spent, for example 200 points for every ₽1,500 spent;
+- Accrue points from a custom field — credits the number of points taken from a custom product field.
+You can also accrue a certain number of points for each currency unit spent, for example, 200 points for every ₽1,500 spent;

 After completing all required sections, the promotion can be saved or activated.
 An activated discount promotion participates in order calculations according to configured arbitration and conditions.
 If saved, the promotion appears as a draft and must be activated later.